acheronfail/pixel-picker/README.md

 * ⌨️ **Picker Shortcut**
     * The global keyboard shortcut to use that will activate Pixel Picker.
 * 🚀 **Launch at Login**
-    * If this is enabled then PixelPicker will be launched when you log into your computer.
+    * If this is enabled then Pixel Picker will be launched when you log into your computer.

 #### Extra Overrides or Hidden Settings

-In some releases PixelPicker might have some experimental overrides that can be toggled via the Terminal (`defaults write ...`, etc).
-Look under the "Experimental Overrides" section at `PixelPicker` -> `About` for more information.
+In some releases Pixel Picker might have some experimental overrides that can be toggled via the Terminal (`defaults write ...`, etc).
+Look under the "Experimental Overrides" section at `Pixel Picker` -> `About` for more information.

 ## Questions/Concerns